two-torial/two-torial/docs/extras/audio.md

 ## ASIO Recording/Streaming

-!!! info "This guide assumes you have ASIO working with your game and want to record or stream gameplay with audio."
+!!! info "This guide assumes your game already uses ASIO and you want to record/stream with audio."

+### Required software

-!!! tip "Required Software"
+!!! tip ""

     ASIO bypasses the Windows audio system that recording/streaming applications use, so you'll need additional software to route the audio: